Key takeaways

 The core insight, as the author puts it: "Permission prompts neglect the weakest part of the threat model: a tired user."
 If you're running multiple agents in parallel on an ambitious codebase, you're going to click "allow" on something you shouldn't. yolo-cage removes that failure mode entirely.

-The project launched on Hacker News on January 30, 2026, and has picked up around 108 stars.
+The project launched on Hacker News on January 30, 2026 (60 points, 76 comments), and sits at 110 stars as of June 11, 2026.
 It's written in Python and sits in the emerging space of agent sandboxing tools alongside yolobox (permissive), shai (restrictive), and litterbox (Linux/Podman).
+It is free and open source — there is no paid tier or hosted offering.

 How It Works